Anthony-Massaad/Matrix-Determinant-Calculator/README.md

 ## Description
 This repository is a concurrent program that uses shared memory and three processes (P1, P2, P3) to calculate the determinant of a 3x3 matrix of integers.

-The mtrix M is denoted as:
+The matrix M is denoted as:
 ```
 M = a b c
     d e f